 - National cancer organization research suggests that one-third of all cancer can be prevented through lifestyle changes

-- Exercise and healthy eating habits – those vegetables that our parents tried to get us to eat – control weight and support a health immune system, which is the body’s key defense against cancer
+- Exercise and healthy eating habits – those vegetables that our parents tried to get us to eat – control weight and support a healthy immune system, which is the body’s key defense against cancer

 - Stress leads to chronic inflammation, which has also been linked to cancer

 We have three anti-cancer tools within our personal control . . .

 - What we eat (and how much)